OpenTechSchool/html-css-beginners/core/portfolio.md

 	<div id="wrap-centered">
 	</div>

-Since we have just one main content, we can use the selector id.
+Since we have just one main content, we can use the ID selector.

 In style.css we make this div always centered in the middle.
 To call the class in CSS, we need to write "." and the class name just after it.
-For the Id it is the same but with " # " instead of "."
+For the ID it is the same but with " # " instead of "."

 	.wrap-centered {
 		width: 100%;